 - Schloss Neuschwanstein / Hohenschwangau Castle – 160 km / 100 miles / 2h20

-By Train to Prien and Schloss Herrenchiemsee
+Train Transportation to Prien and Schloss Herrenchiemsee

-- Note that Euro-City (EC) trains connect Munich and Salzburg nonstop and therefore do not stop in Prien.
+- Note that some Euro-City (EC) trains connect Munich and Salzburg nonstop and therefore do not stop in Prien.

 - Travelers from Bad Reichenhall and Berchtesgaden usually have to change trains at Freilassing in Bavaria on the German-Austrian border.